 With highly localized strategies in France, Italy, the U.K., China and South Korea, we have made donations to nonprofit organizations for medical relief and health care support, particularly for frontline workers, as well as those organizations that support the most vulnerable people in the hardest-hit communities.
 Specific to our House expertise, our partner manufacturers and our sewing specialists in Paris are producing hospital gowns for health workers and face masks for the labor force.

-CHANEL Corporate Foundation is working with over 80 nonprofit partners in the U.S. and worldwide to deliver sustained support to hundreds of thousands of women and girls most affected by the pandemic.
+The Fondation CHANEL is working with over 80 nonprofit partners in the U.S. and worldwide to deliver sustained support to hundreds of thousands of women and girls most affected by the pandemic.

-In the U.S., CHANEL, Inc., has committed $2 million to support urgent medical and health care needs, with additional assistance for the communities that are suffering the greatest impacts of the coronavirus.
+In the U.S., CHANEL, Inc., has committed to supporting urgent medical and health care needs, with additional assistance for the communities that are suffering the greatest impacts of the coronavirus.

 Given the unpredictable and rapidly evolving nature of this pandemic, 50% of the total funding is being immediately allocated to support the most urgent needs.
 The balance will be distributed over the course of the next few months according to the needs of our country and communities.